quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC probing packets, which can be sent on multiple paths at once, are used to perform address validation as well as measure path characteristics as input for the switching decision.
-Probing packets cannot carry application data but endpoints can use information about their receipt as input to congestion control for that path.
+Probing packets cannot carry application data but may contain padding frames.
+Endpoints can use information about their receipt as input to congestion control for that path.
 Applications could use information learned from probing to inform a decisions to switch paths.

 Only the client can actively migrate in version 1 of QUIC.
 However, servers can indicate during the handshake that they prefer to transfer the connection to a